Certified Defense to Image Transformations via Randomized Smoothing: Experimental Evaluation

-\citet{DeepG} certifies model accuracy on the test set and thus provides a distributional bound.
-On MNIST they report $87.01\%$ of certified accuracy for rotations with $\pm 30^{\circ}$ ($35s$ per image), which with further refinement (at cost of run time) can be increased to $97\%$, and for translations with $\pm 2$ pixels $76.30 \%$ ($263$ s per image).
-We significantly improve upon this.
-On CIFAR-10 they certify rotation up to $10^{\circ}$ for $62.51 \%$, but unlike our work does not scale to larger image sizes and models, such as a ResNet-50 on ImageNet.
+\paragraph{Comparison to other work} Related approaches, \citet{DeepG,LinyiLiSmoothing}, provide distribution certificates, \eg they certify images on the test set and the obtained certified accuracy can then be expected to hold for new, potentially perturbed images.
+However, it is not possible to certify novel inputs -- this is the same setting as with \methodGlobalx. \citet{DeepG} certifies model accuracy on the test set and thus provides a distributional bound.
+On MNIST they report $87.01\%$ of certified accuracy for rotations with $\pm 30^{\circ}$ ($35s$ per image), which with further refinement (at cost of run time) can be increased to $97\%$, and for translations with $\pm 2$ pixels $76.30 \%$ ($263$s per image).
+On CIFAR-10 they certify rotation up to $10^{\circ}$ for $62.51 \%$, but unlike our work, the method does not scale to larger image sizes and models, such as ResNet-50 on ImageNet.
 We provide further comparison with \citet{DeepG} in \cref{sec:furth-comp-ablat}.
-Results, similar to ours, are obtained in \cite{LinyiLiSmoothing}.
-However, they require access to the unperturbed image to evaluate their classifier, which is practically not feasible. \citet{PeiCYJ17} certify $\pm 2^{\circ}$ in 714s per image on ImageNet.
-However, they report the failure rate per image and use nearest-neighbor interpolation and are thus incomparable.
+For a comparison with \cite{LinyiLiSmoothing,TSS}, we refer the reader to that work. \citet{PeiCYJ17} certify $\pm 2^{\circ}$ in 714 s per image on ImageNet.
+However, in contrast to us they focus on nearest-neighbor interpolation, which can be enumerated.